uiynyny/uiynyny.github.io/README.md

 Flaw: **faults** and **failures**
   1. *patching*
-    - causing a narrow focus on oberved failure, instead of a broad look at what may be a more serious underlying problem
+    - causing a narrow focus on observed failure, instead of a broad look at what may be a more serious underlying problem
     - fault may have caused other unnoticed failures and partial fix may cause inconsistencies or other problems
     - may introduce new faults
   2. Fuzzing